Business News | CyberPeace and NCERT Unveil the 5th Edition of ERaksha 2025 with Theme 'AI for Peace & Safety' | LatestLY

 The eRaksha launch event also witnessed the eRaksha website reveal (https://www.eraksha.net/) and the launch of a handbook for social media guidelines designed for students, designed to help young users cultivate safe, responsible, and ethical online behaviour.

 The launch event also featured a special panel moderated by Dr Angel Rathnabai, Associate Professor, CIET-NCERT, with esteemed panelists Lt.
-General (Dr.) Rajesh Pant (Retd.), Global Advisory Council, CyberPeace; Dr Rajesh D, Associate Professor, CIETNCERT; and Dr. Rejaul Karim, Assistant Professor, CIET-NCERT, who discussed the growing urgency of AI safety and digital well-being for young learners.
+General (Dr.) Rajesh Pant (Retd.), Global Advisory Council, CyberPeace; Dr Rajesh D, Associate Professor, CIETNCERT; and Rajesh Ranjan, India Lead of Core Government Affairs and Public Policy at Google, who discussed the growing urgency of AI safety and digital well-being for young learners.

 Announcing the launch of eRaksha 2025, the fifth edition of the competition, Major Vineet Kumar, Chairperson and Founder of CyberPeace, said, "In an AI-driven world, children are not the weakest link.
 They can be our strongest line of defence.
 Through this CyberPeace-NCERT initiative we're creating a pool of cyber safety ambassadors who are becoming our first line of responders.
 Our mission through initiatives such as eRaksha is not to just keep children safe, but to raise a generation that is digitally confident, ethically grounded and capable of defending their communities."